 Who and What

-I am a research scientist with the United States Geological Survey (USGS) at the Colorado Cooperative Fish and Wildlife Research Unit and a professor at Colorado State University in the Department of Fish, Wildlife, and Conservation Biology.
+I am a research scientist with the United States Geological Survey (USGS), Assistant Unit Leader at the Colorado Cooperative Fish and Wildlife Research Unit, and an Associate Professor in the Department of Fish, Wildlife, and Conservation Biology and a faculty member of the Graduate Degree Program in Ecology at Colorado State University.

 My focus is on collaborative science: